simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 Another weakness of TryHackMe is its **smaller community** compared to HackTheBox.
 While TryHackMe has an active and supportive community, the number of users and resources available may be more limited.
 This could impact the availability of detailed write-ups, additional learning materials, or prompt responses to queries when compared to larger communities.

 However, worth noting: TryHackMe's community is still vibrant and helpful, and beginners can benefit greatly from the support and guidance available.
-The platform actively encourages collaboration and interaction among users, fostering a sense of community even with its smaller size.
+The platform actively encourages collaboration and interaction among users, building a sense of community even with its smaller size.

 Despite these weaknesses, TryHackMe remains an excellent choice for individuals who are new to cybersecurity and prefer a structured learning experience.
 The platform's emphasis on providing **guidance**, **supportive resources**, and a **welcoming community** creates an ideal environment for beginners to gain foundational knowledge and skills.